© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Barlings Priory is a scheduled monument protected by Historic England under reference 1005003.
 View the official record →

-Barlings Priory is a Premonstratensian monastery founded in the 12th century in Lincolnshire, established as a house of canons regular following the rule of the Norbertine order.
+Barlings Priory is a Premonstratensian monastery founded in the mid-twelfth century in Lincolnshire, established as part of the white canons' expansion across England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1005003.

 Barlings Priory is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1005003.